rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 One thing that we haven't mentioned much is how much Rust's error messages and diagnostics have improved since 1.0.
-But they have improved so much over these past five years, looking at older error messages now feels like looking a different language.
+But they have improved so much over these past five years, looking at older error messages now feels like looking at a different language.

 We’ve highlighted a couple of examples that best showcase just how much we’ve